Mind over money

 You aren’t alone.

 We can’t always change our most deep-rooted behaviors, but we can understand them, manage them and build our financial plans around them.
-“First, take a step back and think about your values when it comes to money,” suggests Liersch.
-“What matters most to you?
+Take a step back and think about your values when it comes to money.
 Are your behaviors consistent with those values?
 Are they moving you closer to your goals?
-If not, even small changes can make a big difference.”
+If not, even small changes can make a big difference.

 Five strategies for managing your financial behaviors

-5. Start with very small, achievable goals.
-“Large goals are demotivating,” says Liersch.
-“It’s more empowering to accomplish easy goals and make steady progress toward the harder ones.”
+- Start with very small, achievable goals.
 Instead of focusing on the total cost of a home, college or retirement, commit to paying down a credit card or putting a few extra dollars in an IRA.
 If you’re a reluctant saver, consider doing it automatically by contributing part of each paycheck to a company retirement plan or arranging monthly transfers from checking to savings.

-You’re only human: Do you recognize any of these common behaviors?
+Do you recognize any of these common behaviors?
+They may offer lessons for your own life.

 - Loss aversion.
 People feel the pain of losing money much more deeply than the pleasure of making it.
 To avoid that pain, you might invest too conservatively or sell too hastily when markets decline, robbing you of the long-term return potential needed to grow accounts and achieve life goals.